 Let’s look at principle number two, and we’ll stop with this one.
 We are identified not only in Christ but particularly in His death and resurrection.
 Verse 3, “Know ye not that as many of us as were immersed into Jesus Christ were immersed into His death.”
 Now let’s look at that for a moment.

 So, the purpose for you dying to sin was so that you might live to God.
 Now, beloved, I think this is a very simple truth.
 Christians are different.
-And so, when you ask the question - well, let’s just go on sinning.
-No, no, no, you can’t do that.
-It is not that you don’t have permission, it is that you can’t do it because you’re in a different sphere.
+And so, when you ask the question, well, let’s just go on sinning.
+No, no, no. You can’t do that.
+It is not that you don’t have permission; it is that you can’t do it because you’re in a different sphere.
 You can’t go on living in sin.
 You can’t have the constant same habitual remaining in sin that characterized your former life.
 It’s going to be different.

 Charles Hodge, that great theologian, said, “There can be no participation in Christ’s life without a participation in His death.
 And we cannot enjoy the benefits of His death unless we are partakers of the power of His life.”
-We must be reconciled to God in order to be holy and we cannot be reconciled without becoming holy," end quote.
+We must be reconciled to God in order to be holy and we cannot be reconciled without becoming holy.”

 So, as Christ died and rose, so His people die to sin and rise to God.
 As Christ’s resurrection life was the certain consequence of His death, so the believer’s holy life is the certain consequence of His resurrection and death to sin.
 And now we walk in newness of life.

-Bishop Moll(?) said, “We have received the reconciliation that we may now walk not away from God as if released from a prison but with God as His children in His Son.
-Because we are justified we are to be holy, separated from sin, separated to God, not as a mere indication that our faith is real and that therefore we are legally safe, but because we were justified for this very purpose that we might be holy.
-The grapes upon a vine are not merely a living token that the tree is a vine and is alive, they are the product for which the vine exists.
+Bishop Moule said, “We have received the reconciliation that we may now walk not away from God, as if released from a prison but with God as His children in His Son.
+Because we are justified, we are to be holy, separated from sin, separated to God; not as a mere indication that our faith is real and that therefore we are legally safe, but because we were justified for this very purpose that we might be holy.
+The grapes upon a vine are not merely a living token that the tree is a vine and is alive; they are the product for which the vine exists.
 It is a thing not to be thought of that the sinner should accept justification and then live to himself.
-It is a moral contradiction of the very deepest kind and cannot be entertained without betraying an initial error in the man’s whole spiritual creed," end quote.
+It is a moral contradiction of the very deepest kind and cannot be entertained without betraying an initial error in the man’s whole spiritual creed.”

 Let me summarize now.
 A Christian is new, brand new.
 He has become something he never was before.
 It is not addition.
 It is transformation.
-File that somewhere cause we’re going to come back to that.
+File that somewhere because we’re going to come back to that.
 It is not addition.
-It isn’t that you get something you didn’t have and you keep what you did have, it is transformation.
-Being a Christian is not getting something new, it is becoming someone new.
+It isn’t that you get something you didn’t have, and you keep what you did have.
+It is transformation.
+Being a Christian is not getting something new; it is becoming someone new.
 It means we have died to sin in our new nature.
 Sin no longer is the abiding power in our life.
-Marvelous...and all of this is more than something God says about us, it’s something God did for us.
+Marvelous.
+And all of this is more than something God says about us; it’s something God did for us.
 This is where we have to start.

 In his new book, The Dynamics of Spiritual Life, Richard Lovelace suggests that in contemporary Christianity there is a sanctification gap, he calls it.
 Well, he may have a sanctification gap, but God hasn’t got any.
 If you came to Christ, you’ve been saved unto holiness.
 You’re not the same.
 You’re different.
 And if you’re not different, you better examine yourself to see whether you’re in the faith.
 Well, more next week.
 That’s just the start.
 Let’s pray.